bibleexchange/courses/through-the-bible-for-beginners/99_extra.md

+# Plan for &apos;Through the Bible for Beginners&apos;

 - A key to studying the Bible is remembering that it can be both or either, DESCRIPTIVE and PRESCRIPTIVE.
 - The scarlet cord that connects the Bible from beginning to end is REDEMPTION.